-Aimee and I currently live in Crooks, SD.
-When the right situation arises, we hope to move to the Pipestone-Jasper-Trosky area.
-Aimee works as an education assistant (paraprofessional) in the Sioux Falls School District.
+Aimee and I moved to Pipestone in October, 2018.
+Aimee works as an paraprofessional in the SWWC Blue Mound Learning Center in Pipestone.
 In addition to being just the right woman to help support and take care of this husband, she is a wonderful mother and grandmother.
 She is an accomplished seamstress, dedicated worker, and plant genius.

 Our children are now all on their own, but live relatively close.
 Jessi is a teacher in the Sioux Falls School District and lives in Sioux Falls.
 She and her husband, Greg, have one daughter, Bernice.
 Katie is married to Nate Pickard and lives near Rutland, SD.
 Katie is a stay-at-home mom and Nate has his own livestock trucking business.
 They have four children: Emmalyn, Tucker, Gunnar, and Holden.
 Logan is recently married to Samantha.
 They live near Chamberlain, SD.
 He teaches High School English on the Lower Brule Reservation and she teaches Mathematics classes at the same school.
 Marissa is married to Derek Bucher and live in Crooks, SD.
 They have five children: Abbott, Andersen, Briyr, Madyn, and Boden.
 She works as a case worker for handicapped children and their families.
 Derek is an electrician, and recently completed his work at new plant by Baltimore, MD, that will liquefy natural gas.

 I enjoy the opportunities I have to see my children and grandchildren on a regular basis.
-Our favorite activities include baking cookies, reading, playing with Play Doh, and spending as much time outside as possible.
+Our favorite activities include baking cookies (chocolate chip are our specialty), reading, playing with Play Doh, and spending as much time outside as possible.
 In my spare time, I enjoy reading, gardening, hunting, fishing, and participating in and watching sports.